 - 2 eggs (room temp is best)

-- 1 tbsp arrowroot starch or coconut flour
+- 1 Tablespoon arrowroot starch or coconut flour

 - optional chopped nuts to top

-- In a mixing bowl or food processor, blend together your avocado, eggs, cocoa.
-This will create a fudge like texture.
+- In a mixing bowl or food processor, blend together the avocado, eggs and cocoa.
+This will create a fudge-like texture.

-- Next add in your flours and sugar blend or mix again until batter is smooth. use a spatula to scrape down the mix and mix again if needed.
+- Next add in the almond flour, arrowroot starch and sugar blend or mix again until batter is smooth.
+Use a spatula to scrape down the mix and mix again if needed.
 Just be sure not to over mix or the batter they will not be fudgy.

-- Next mix in your vanilla, baking soda, salt, and pinch of cinnamon.
+- Next mix in the vanilla, baking soda, salt, and pinch of cinnamon.

 - Pour batter into baking pan and smooth out to edges.

-- In another small bowl, melt your dark chocolate chips, either by stove top or in microwave using a microwave-safe bowl.
+- Melt the dark chocolate chips, either by stove top or in microwave using a microwave-safe bowl.

-- Mix in your maple syrup and tahini and gently swirl together.
+- Mix in the tahini and maple syrup and gently swirl together.